 - Modeling the Potential Impact of Scaling Up Use of Human and Dog Vaccines to Prevent Deaths from Dog-Mediated Rabies? – Katie Hampson, University of Glasgow, UK

-- Pediatric rabies vaccination in endemic countries – Patrick Soentjens, Institute for Tropical Medicine, Antwerp, Belgium
+- Rabies Pre-exposure Prophylaxis in Children in High Endemic Setting?– Patrick Soentjens, Institute for Tropical Medicine, Antwerp, Belgium

 - Improving the access to rabies post-exposure prophylaxis – Hervé Bourhy, Institute Pasteur, Paris, France